CRM vs. BRM vs. PRM? What Should You Get?

 BRM (Business Relationship Management Tool)

-How important are your indirect customers or partners?
-How important are the relationships you’re establishing with them?
-In the case, that these existing customers and partners are important to you, then you probably need a business relationship management tool.
+How important are your intermediaries and incentive programs?
+How important are the relationships you’re establishing with resellers and brokers?
+In the case, that these are important to you, then you probably need a business relationship management tool.

-A BRM software consists of three building blocks.
+A BRM is a business software and relationship manager that consists of three building blocks.
 These are strategic analysis, business plans and follow-ups or collaboration.

 1. Strategic Analysis